i-dream-of-ai/video-editor/README.md

 ### Resources

-The server implements a simple note storage system with:
+The server implements an interface to upload, generate, and edit videos with:
 - Custom vj:// URI scheme for accessing individual videos and project
 - Each project resource has a name, description